nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1.1 Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explianing how to access the help page.

 ![help message](images/helpMessage.png)